Aizenmati/InvoAcademyProjects/Projekt_Sekcja_4_obszarow_AI/Starter-code/README.md

-# INVO Academy JS Starter with Vite
+v# INVO Academy JS Starter with Vite

 In order to see this file in preview mode in VS Code, press ```Ctrl + Shift + V```